 What does the kitten's family look like?

-You will want to see the kitten with its mum at least once before bringing it home - this helps to avoid taking on a kitten which may have been farmed or illegally imported.
+You'll want to see the kitten with its mum at least once before bringing it home.
+This helps to avoid taking on a kitten which may have been farmed or illegally imported.

-Where things get a little trickier is with homing charities and cat shelters, as in these instances circumstances may mean that there are kittens without mothers - whether from mum being adopted herself or the shelter never knowing the mother cat.
+Things can get a little trickier with homing charities and cat shelters, as there may be kittens without mothers - whether that's because mum was adopted herself, or the shelter never knew the mother cat.

-Homing charities usually use foster carers to look after cats with kittens (where possible) so they can grow up in a home environment, and experience the noises, occasional solitude, and sensations in the average home.
+Homing charities usually use foster carers to look after cats with kittens (wherever possible) so they can grow up in a home environment and experience the noises, occasional solitude, and sensations of the average home.

 A kitten raised in a litter is more likely to have adopted the learned cat behaviours that will serve it later in life.
-Whether it is learning to play and interact with other kittens (and cats) or with humans, your kitten learns a lot from its brothers and sisters.
+Whether that's learning to play and interact with other kittens (and cats) or with humans, your kitten learns a lot from its brothers and sisters.

 Where did the kitten spend its early days?

 In an ideal world, all kittens would be born in a home among the sounds, smells and experiences of normal life, helping them adjust to the home environment and making it less likely that they'll experience stress when in a new home.

-Without these essential experiences between 2 and 9 weeks old, when kittens are learning about the world around them, the kitten may not be as comfortable living as a pet cat.
+Without these essential experiences between 2 and 9 weeks old, when kittens are learning about the world around them, a kitten may not be as comfortable living as a pet cat.

 Homing centres and responsible breeders know to provide these types of experiences, so be sure to ask what efforts have been made to prepare the kitten for life in a home.